Theatre (THEA)

 THEA 340 Advanced Voice and Movement 3.0 SH [ ]

-Students will build on skills developed in Voice and Speech and in Theatre Movement, deepening their understanding and practice of techniques necessary to the actor's craft.
+Students will deepen their understanding and practice of voice and movement techniques necessary to the actor's craft.

 THEA 350 Thea Practicum Mainstage Cast 1.0-3.0 SH [ ]